 In addition to our Tutorials, users of Livermore Computing (LC) systems have access to several types of user information and documentation.
 Questions may be directed to the LC Hotline via e-mail or via telephone at (925) 422-4532.

 In addition to sharing information provided by commercial software vendors, ASC collaborators, and standard UNIX sources, LC publishes its own documentation, listed below, that primarily addresses those tasks, tools, and techniques important to LC users but neglected by other documentation providers.
-Each LC system has a /usr/local/docs documentation directory in which users will find numerous helpful documents from FAQs to "gotchas" to "do's and dont's."
 See menu to the left for a list of User Manuals.

 Printing a User Manual